The mine is located in the upper Kaji River basin in the northern part of the prefecture and produced iron ore from the late 20th century.

 Thereupon, the company, in addition to operational streamlining, experimented with entering new business fields including crushed stone production and mineral fertilizer.

-In 1975, Akatani Mining Site became independent as Akatani Kosan Co., Ltd. and shifted main products to limestone, ensuring the continuance of the mine.
+In 1975, Akatani Mining Works became independent as Akatani Kosan Co., Ltd. and shifted main products to limestone, ensuring the continuance of the mine.

-The remains of the exclusive railway line laid along the valley can be found on the mountainside even now.
+The remains of the dedicated railway line laid along the valley can be found on the mountainside even now.

-Although an exclusive railway line was laid between Shibata and Sudachisawa in the second development, the development was suspended again.
+Although an dedicated railway line was laid between Shibata and Sudachisawa in the second development, the development was suspended again.

 Later, part of the railway line was transferred to the then Railway Bureau in response to requests from the locals.